A puzzle born as marketing

 Everything runs locally in your browser — no uploads, no accounts.

-This calm version lets you learn by doing.
-Play manually with simple tap/tap moves, or watch the Auto-Solve animate the optimal solution.
-You can adjust the number of disks and the animation speed at any time.
+Play manually with simple tap/tap moves, or watch Auto-Solve animate the optimal solution.
+Adjust the number of disks and the animation speed at any time.

 For n disks, the minimum (optimal) move count is: